calrissian/flowmix/README.md

 ```

 ##Running the simulation:
-For now, a simple sliding window simulation can be run in your IDE by modifying the building of the Rule in the AlertingToplogy class's main method.
-This will, by default, fire up a local storm cluster and print a message to the screen each time a trigger function returns true.
-The constructure to the MockEventGeneratorSpout is the delay, in milliseconds, between each event generated.
+For now, simple flow simulation can be run in your IDE by executing the main() method in the org.calrissian.flowbot.FlowbotTopology class.
+This will, by default, fire up a local storm cluster and print a message to the screen each time a tuple makes its way to the output (traversing the whole flow).
+The constructor argument to the MockEventGeneratorSpout is the delay, in milliseconds, between each event generated.
+Multiple flows can be passed into the MockFlowLoaderSpout to show its ability to process multiple flows in parallel.

 ##What is it?
 This engine works on very weakly structured objects called Events.
 An event, by default, only has to have an id and a timestamp.
 All other state is set through adding tuples, which are key/value objects.
 The object looks like this: